mstocco/mariostoc.co/content/traininglog/20221113-challenge2023-32weeksout.md

 ### NOTES
 Time: **80 Mins** &nbsp; Ride: [Comfy Wooden Chair](javascript:flkty.select(2);)

-Sunshine and so I made the executive decision to **ride outside** after work.
+Sunshine and cold; I made the executive decision to **ride outside** after work.

 Pedalled easy up to the north end of _Thetis Lake Park_ to see how comfortable I am on my favourite bit of single track (its been awhile).

 Nothing close to a dab; rode the line I wanted.
+Rode home feeling confident.

+---

 Gorgeous twilight sky for the ride home.
 <!---->